Enter Search Query:

 When we were growing up in Te Awamutu, on the North Island of New Zealand, Tim used to tell me far-fetched stories full of wondrous goings-on.
 Once, he told me a Martian had taken over his body: “My name is Soupy the Martian and I’ve taken over your brother’s body.
 Your brother is now on Mars.”
 I didn’t believe him at first, but I decided it must be true because he went on and on about it.

-Mum was a good harmoniser, and she steered us into finding harmonies while we did the dishes.
+Mum was a good harmoniser, and she steered us into finding harmonies while we were doing the dishes.
 If Mum and Dad had people over, Tim and I would be hauled out to sing in front of them.
-We’d sing ‘Terry’, a tragic motorbike song.
+We’d sing ‘Jamaica Farewell’, as sung by Harry Belafonte, and ‘Terry’, a tragic motorbike song.
 It was an odd song for little kids to be singing.
+I was attracted to the lower harmonies; I think I was, at least subconsciously, responding to the fact that I liked the sound of John Lennon’s voice under Paul McCartney’s.
+There was a nasal quality, which I think I also had.

 Tim went into the counterculture enthusiastically: everything from demonstrating against the Vietnam War to taking psychedelic substances

 When I was young I idolised Tim, who’s six years older than me – it seemed like he was doing everything that was exciting about being an adult.
-He went to boarding school – Sacred Heart College – and that seemed a very romantic notion: boys in a dormitory having pillow fights and getting caned.
-He had the record in the third form for the cane.
+He went to boarding school – Sacred Heart College in Auckland – and that seemed a very romantic notion: boys in a dormitory having pillow fights and getting caned.
+He was caned many times; he had the record in the third form for the cane.
 Then he went to university, which was even more glamorous from afar, because he grew his hair and went into the counterculture enthusiastically: everything from demonstrating against the Vietnam War to taking psychedelic substances.
 When I went to Sacred Heart he bought me The Little Red Schoolbook, a subversive manual for teenagers that gave you advice about everything from drugs to contraception.
 It was very controversial and considered obscene.
+It said masturbation was okay, and various other things that were not supposed to be okay.
 So I was ending up in meaningless, pseudo-political confrontations with the Catholic brothers, and the book was confiscated.
+Which was just as well, because I think Tim was trying to encourage me to scrawl obscenities on the chapel wall!
+I think he was just into the idea of anarchy, and because I was buying into it big-time, he saw me as a protégé in protest at that point.

 Tim formed Split Enz, which in any circumstances, anywhere in the world, would be an extraordinarily unusual band.
 In New Zealand it was particularly so.
 Then they relocated to England, and that seemed almost unimaginable – that your brother might be in a band that’s getting some notice in England.
+Tim was actually called Brian up to that point – when Split Enz started, for some reason most of them changed to their second names.
 When they asked me to join, when I was 18, it was phenomenal.
-Tim was actually called Brian up to that point – when Split Enz started, for some reason most of them changed to their second names.
+It was a bit of a shock to step into that role: I had only played acoustic guitar, not electric guitar.
+But they knew I had some ability and that I would adapt.
+All the characters in the band were fascinating, and I was very excited to be amongst them.
+As the youngest, I had to go down and get the sandwiches every day, and I accepted that willingly.

 Tim has always had a more ethereal bent.
 I’ve had a family since my early twenties, and that made me quite pragmatic.
 Tim was a single man for a long time, and while we were getting up at night and dealing with nappies, he was exploring his inner self, getting into Buddhism and meditation.
 Then he had some troubled relationships.
 There was a big change in our relationship when he broke up with his first wife; he had a bad time for a good six months and went plummeting into a bit of a funk.
 Instead of being the younger brother looking to him for role-model guidance, suddenly I saw him very vulnerable, and I had to try to help him get through it.